yomi413/html-email-newsletter/README.md

 1. Open this repository <a href="https://github.com/yomi413/html-email-newsletter">https://github.com/yomi413/html-email-newsletter</a>.
 2. Fork this repository to create your own copy.
 3. Once forked, clone the repository onto your local environment by following these commands:
-   a.
-In your terminal go to your working directory where you want this file to live.
-   b.
-Once in your directory of choice type `git clone git@github.com:yomi413/html-email-newsletter.git`.
-   c.
-Type `cd html-email-newsletter`.
+   i.
+In your terminal go to your working directory where you want this file to live. ii.
+Once in your directory of choice type `git clone git@github.com:yomi413/html-email-newsletter.git`. iii.
+Type `cd html-email-newsletter`. iv.
-   d.
 Do not work directly in the master branch.
 Create a new branch for your work using `git checkout -b [name_of_you_new_branch]`.
-   e.
+   v.
 Open in your text editor of choice.
-I use VS Code.
+I use VS Code. vi.
-   f.
 Once changes are made, commit your changes to your branch using the following commands: `git add <file name>` `git commit -m “Brief but descriptive message”` `git push`.
-These commands will update your new branch that lives in your version of the repository on GitHub.
-   g.
-In GitHub, click on `New Pull Request`.
-   h.
-Choose the branches you want compared and submit a pull request to merge the files.
+These commands will update your new branch that lives in your version of the repository on GitHub. vii.
+In GitHub, click on `New Pull Request`. viii.
+Choose the branches you want compared and submit a pull request to merge the files. ix.
-   i.
 When the pull request gets submitted the original owner will review changes and approve the request.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.